-Locust Point Lane Residence is a Wonderful waterfront property on Mill Creek with views of the Rappahannock River and a short walk to the Wake boat ramp.
+Locust Point Lane Residence is a wonderful waterfront property on Mill Creek with views of the Rappahannock River and a short walk to the Wake boat ramp.
 The private pier is on Parrot Island Cove off Mill Creek.
 Situated on 3.27 private acres nicely elevated out of the flood zone, the home enjoys an open floor plan with the living room opening to the kitchen and dining area.
 The living room has a lovely stone fireplace with built-in bookcases on either side.
 There are granite counters and gorgeous custom cabinets in the spacious kitchen.
 Off the kitchen is a bright and cheerful sunroom with pretty views of the creek.
-This home has five bedrooms, four full baths and an office adjoining the master bedroom with Rappahannock River views.
-The home has been updated including the master bathroom in 2017; new roofs on the main home, the studio and the garage/apartment in 2018, and a new deck in 2019.
+This home has five bedrooms, four full baths, and an office adjoining the master bedroom with Rappahannock River views.
+The home has been updated including the master bathroom in 2017; new roofs on the main home, studio and garage/apartment in 2018, and a new deck in 2019.
 Outbuildings include two detached garages, one with a 720 sq. ft. apartment, and “The Studio”- a small framed house and a rustic screened pavilion that overlooks the creek and pier.
 This is truly a special property with many possibilities!

 3.27 private acres

 2-3' MLW Pier (located on Parrot Island Cove)

 4271 sq. ft. total